-- The Money Purchase Annual Allowance (MPAA) is only triggered if you start to take money flexibly from a DC pension pot. - Pension pot, you can normally take up to 25% (but normally no more than £268,275) of it as a tax-free lump sum and choose one, or a combination of other options for the remaining amount.
+- The Money Purchase Annual Allowance (MPAA) is only triggered if you start to take money flexibly from a DC pension pot. - A tax-free lump sum.
+When you take your pension pot, you can normally take up to 25% (but normally no more than £268,275) of it as a tax-free lump sum and choose one, or a combination of other options for the remaining amount.
 But you don't have to take a tax-free lump sum.
 You can see more about your retirement options on page 13 of this guide, or by going to 'A guide to retirement options' in the Read as you Need guides on this website.

 You can find out more about tax allowances and tax relief on your pension on the Gov.uk website or by going to the Read as you Need guides on the website.
+Planning for the future